MontgomeryLab/RNA-integrate/Markdown_Pipeline/README.md

 ### Results Tables

 Results tables display the gene-wise counts from each replicate in a given contrast, followed by the fold change value of each gene and the associated p-value (adjusted) of the negative binomial hypothesis test conducted by DESeq2.
 Lower p-values indicate a lower probability of the null hypothesis that counts between the two conditions are derived from the same distributional parameters.
 Furthermore, any common gene names and/or classes from an uploaded gene table will be included in columns beside the Gene ID column.
-In addition to pdf outputs, these tables are rendered within the markdown file as html widgets with <strong>sorting, searching, and page size customization</strong> features.
+In addition to csv outputs, these tables are rendered within the markdown file as html widgets with <strong>sorting, searching, and page size customization</strong> features.

 <img src=Example_Plots/Example_Results_Table.png width="800" height="500">